University of New England College of Osteopathic Medicine

 - Supplemental application fee: $55, non-refundable

-A team of faculty, clinicians or administrators and students conduct open-file interviews which focus on assessing each candidate’s characteristics to do well as an osteopathic physician, their fit with the mission, vision and values of the institution and their response to scenarios, looking at depth of reasoning and support of the discussion in their responses.
-Candidates are scheduled for one 30-minute interview as part of a half-day of on-campus activities.
+A team comprised of biomedical and/or clinical faculty, administrators, and current students conduct open-file interviews.
+Candidates are scheduled for a 30-minute interview which focuses on assessing each candidate’s characteristics, their fit with our mission, and an understanding of the osteopathic approach.
+We look for depth of reasoning and support of the discussion in their responses.
 Interviews are by invitation only, and required for admission.

 - Biology/Zoology, 8 semester hours with lab